syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/Getting-Started.md

 After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders,

 **{Syncfusion Installed location}\Essential Studio{version number}\lib**

-Example: C:\Program Files (x86)\Syncfusion\Essential Studio\16.1.0.24\Xamarin\lYou have to add the following assembly reference to the iOS unified project.
+Example: C:\Program Files (x86)\Syncfusion\Essential Studio\16.1.0.24\Xamarin\lib

+You have to add the following assembly reference to the iOS unified project.

 ***iOS-unifed\ Syncfusion.SfMaskedEdit.iOS.dll***

 ## Create a Simple SfMaskedEdit

-The SfMaskedEdit control is configured entirely in C# code or by using XAML markup.
+The SfMaskedEdit control is configured entirely in C# code.
 The following steps explain how to create a SfMaskedEdit and configure its elements:

 ### Add reference to SfMaskedEdit.